 46.1% of churches say social media is their most effective outreach method (Nonprofits Source).

 Members of all ages are on social media.
 And churches are finding new opportunities to reach them.
-Aside from connecting with members who might be away (summering in warmer climates or caring for family)social media is a great way to better understand the needs of your members and guests.
+Aside from connecting with members who might be away (summering in warmer climates or caring for family), social media is a great way to better understand the needs of your members and guests.
 It can also help churches expand their audience by working together with other churches or organizations on a common mission.
 Our eGiving Ambassador, Richard Bauer, has spent years helping churches grow donations and understands the value social media plays.
 In his article, he writes about the lengthy lists of benefits churches can receive from using social media and social listening.

 Social media is just one of the many tools available to users, but it isn’t the only resource churches overlook.
 One of the biggest opportunities for giving for any nonprofit organization, including churches, is #GivingTuesday.
 For those who haven’t heard of it before, it’s a bit like Black Friday or Cyber Monday, only instead of buying stuff, people give.
-Setting up a pledge drive for #GivingTuesday may seem like a bit of work, but Givingtuesday.org made it easy with research and information from their giving lab
+Setting up a pledge drive for #GivingTuesday may seem like a bit of work, but Givingtuesday.org made it easy with research and information from their giving lab.

-Because there are so many resources available to churches, its important to remember they don’t have to go at it alone.
+Because there are so many resources available to churches, it’s important to remember they don’t have to go at it alone.
 Vanco has hundreds of resources within our resource center on all sorts of topics to help churches grow their giving.

 Reason 9: Churches Don't Make Giving Easy